SMI Board of Directors

 Board Officers

-Liz Frye, MD, MPH (Vice-Chair)
+Liz Frye, MD, MPH (Chair)

 Street Psychiatrist, Center for Inclusion Health, Allegheny Health Network